asmuth/clip/doc/introduction.md

 [SQLite](/documentation/backend-sqlite),
 [MySQL](/documentation/backend-mysql),
 [Postgres](/documentation/backend-postgres) and [EventQL](/documentation/backend-eventql).
-If you'd like to add a new backend, please have a look at `src/metrictools/storage` and create a pull request on GitHub.
+If you'd like to add a new storage backend, please have a look at `src/metrictools/storage` and create a pull request on GitHub.